inglkruiz/inglkruiz.github.io/content/blog/apprentices-will-not-understand-typescript/index.md

 ---
-title: Apprentices won't understand Typescript, I heard.
+title: Apprentices won't understand Typescript, I heard
 date: "2020-10-04"
 description: "Early this year I was asked to give an introductory <strong>Javascript</strong> course of three classes (something I already did in the past twice).
 Although, I like teaching I had to reject the idea and suggested to change to <strong>Typescript</strong>, the result?
 I built a small project using <strong>Parcel.js</strong> bundler, shared it, and got ignored."
 ---